Accidents happen on the roads every day. This means there’s a need for trained collision repair technicians to help fix vehicles.

 Getting hands-on training and practice working as an auto body technician can make a difference when looking for employment in the industry.1 As technology advances, employers are looking for qualified individuals who are familiar with current repair procedures.

-The Collision Repair and Refinish Technology (CRRT) program at Universal Technical Institute (UTI) was developed with state-of-the-industry collision repair training standards, due in large part to our relationship with I-CAR.
+The Collision Repair and Refinish Technology (CRRT) program at Universal Technical Institute (UTI) was developed with industry-aligned collision repair training standards, due in large part to our relationship with I-CAR.
 Students train with the equipment and tools used in collision repair centers across the country.

 The CRRT program allows students to train on industry-leading brands used in the workforce, including:

-• 3M
+- 3M

-• Audatex
+- Audatex

-• Axalta
+- Axalta

-• CCC Information Services Inc.
+- CCC Information Services Inc.

-• Chief Automotive Technologies
+- Chief Automotive Technologies

-• Non-Structural Technician Level 1
+- Non-Structural Technician

-• Steel Structural Technician Level 1
+- Steel Structural Technician

-• Aluminum Structural Technician Level 1
+- Aluminum Structural Technician

-• Refinish Technician Level 2
+- Refinish Technician

-These certifications could help you stand out to potential employers.
 The CRRT program is designed to help prepare graduates for an entry-level position as an auto body mechanic.

-According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $48,740 in May 2023.28 This means half of collision repair technicians earned more and half earned less.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for automotive body and related repairers in the United States was $51,680 in May 2024.28 This means half of collision repair technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 Vehicle designs continue to increase in complexity, which means there is a need for technicians who are trained to repair them.
 And while accidents are an unfortunate constant on the roads, they do bring job stability for those in the industry.